Gabrielafolabi/DEVOPS-PROJECT/PROJECT 9 - Wordpress with LVM/README.md

 ### 3-Tier Setup

-1) Alaptop or PC to serve as a client
+1) A laptop or PC to serve as a client
 2) An EC2 Linux Server as web server (This is where you will install WordPress)
 3) An EC2 Linux server as database (DB) server.